 Tre’dish cuts a few of those steps out.
 They source directly from producers and wholesalers, deliver from a central hub on a fixed batch schedule, and don’t operate retail stores.
 The supply chain is shorter and the savings pass through.

 They claim 25% average savings against major grocery chains.
 Based on our experience, that number holds up.
-For reference, we priced a comparable cart at three places: Voilà came in at $147.43, Walmart at $129.99, and Tre’dish at $126.28, with more Canadian-sourced product in the mix.
+For reference, we priced a comparable cart at three places: Voilà came in at $147.43, Walmart at $129.99, and Tre’dish at $126.28.
+Tre’dish had noticeably more Canadian-sourced product in the mix.

 What makes this unusually verifiable: the Tre’dish app includes a Transparent Pricing tool that shows you real-time price comparisons against the major GTA grocers as you shop.
 Not a static blog post from six months ago: a live comparison, item by item, while you’re building your cart.
 You can watch the gap accumulate in real time.

-We can’t think of another grocery service doing this, and for a company whose entire value proposition is “we’re cheaper,” putting that claim directly in the app where it can be proven wrong takes a certain amount of confidence.
+We can’t think of another grocery service doing this, and for a company whose entire value proposition is “we’re cheaper,” putting that claim directly on each item listing and in the cart, where it can be proven wrong easily, takes a certain amount of confidence.

 What’s Actually in the Catalogue